manishrps/mslearn-ai900/instructions/00 - Local development.md

 2. After installation, open *Command Prompt* and enter the following command to install the necessary packages:

 > pip install ipython jupyter matplotlib pillow requests azure-cognitiveservices-vision-computervision azure-cognitiveservices-vision-customvision azure-cognitiveservices-vision-face azure-cognitiveservices-language-textanalytics azure.cognitiveservices.speech azure_ai_formrecognizer

+3.Run the below command to install playsound package(this package is installed for lab 8 and 10):

+>pip install playsound

 ### Visual Studio Code
 1. If you do not have Visual Studio Code already, [download it here]](https://code.visualstudio.com/Download).
 After installation, start Visual Studio Code and on the Extensions tab (CTRL+SHIFT+X), search for and install the **Python** extension from Microsoft.